 The Frauenkirche seemed to miraculously survive the heavy allied bombings and subsequent fires of February 13, 1945, but on the 15th, after the building’s sandstone had started to cool down, the whole building collapsed.

 Most of the funds for the reconstruction came from donations.
-The most symbolic is the new replica of the 4,7m high steeple cross, donated by a group of British donors.
+The most symbolic is the new replica of the 4.7 meters-high steeple cross, donated by a group of British donors.

-A circular nave is surrounded by galleries, four storeys high.
-The nave is covered by the inner dome which is brightly painted and depicts the four virtues and the four evangelists.
+A circular nave is surrounded by galleries, four stories high.
+The nave is covered by the inner dome, which is brightly painted and depicts the four virtues and the four evangelists.